pinnacleapi/pinnacleapi-documentation/GettingStarted.md

 This will return the list of odds that are currently offered.
 To get updates, use delta requests (with since parameter)

-##### Step 3 - Get Line (optional)
+##### Step 3 (Optional) - Get Line

 Call Get Line operation if you need exact limits or if you are interested in a specific line.
-Please note that the limits in the Get Odds response are general limits.
+Please note that the limits in the Get Odds response are general.

 ##### Step 4 - Place Bet

-To place a bet, you need to call Place Bet operation.
+To place a bet you need to call Place Bet operation.